Where everything's made with love

 If your water is hard, add vinegar to prevent lime from forming on the jars.
 For this batch, my daughter and I used two tall stockpots for the water bath.
 Each held five wide-mouth pint jars snugly!

 Now that everything has been shucked, blanched, seeded, and chopped, it's time to bring it all together in a big, heavy pot!
 We used my big blue Le Creuset Dutch Oven; it worked beautifully!
-The pot you use should hold six to eight quarts.
+The pot you use should hold at least six to eight quarts.

 Begin by combining the vinegar, sugar, canning salt, celery seed, mustard, and turmeric.
 Slowly bring to a boil, occasionally stirring until the sugar and salt are completely dissolved.

-Add the onion, peppers, corn, and celery and heat on medium-high until the mixture boils.
+Add the onion, peppers, corn, and celery, and heat on medium-high until the mixture boils.
 Then turn down the heat and cook gently, uncovered, for five minutes while you line up your jars, flats, screw-on rings, jar lifter, and a clean, damp dishcloth.

 Remove the pot from the heat and ladle the relish into clean pint jars.
 Leave 1/2 inch headspace.
 Carefully wipe the rim of the jar with a clean, damp dishcloth.
-Apply a canning flat and ring, screw into place, and hand tighten the lids.
+Apply a canning flat and ring, screw into place, and hand-tighten the lids.

 Use the canning jar lifter to lower the hot jars into the boiling water bath.
 If needed, add boiling water to cover the jars by one inch!
 Process for 20 minutes in the boiling water bath.
 Turn off the heat.